Meykiio/sifeddine-os/README.md

 1. Create a new Supabase project at [supabase.com](https://supabase.com)
 2. Get your project URL and anon key from Settings > API
-3. Run the migration SQL from `supabase/migrations/create_chat_messages.sql`
+3. The chat system will automatically work with OpenAI API proxy via Edge Functions

-4. The chat system will automatically work with persistent storage
+**Note**: This project only uses Supabase Edge Functions for OpenAI API proxying.
+No database tables or RLS policies are required.

 ### OpenAI API Key Setup